LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/MALFEASANCE.md

 ## Magic Dice (by Cal)

 A mage starts with 1d6.
 As they progress, they can "level up" and over time gain more dice.
 Each time a spell is attempted, the dice is rolled.
-As with the [[MERIDIAN]] engine, several things can happen based on the value of the dice.

-- 5-6: you get what you want
-- 3-4: you get what you want, but something else happens as well
-- 1-2: you don't get what you want.
-There are only consequences.
-Your spell backfires in some way